Countertops

 What Are Porcelain Countertops?

-• Stain Resistant: Non-porous and easy to clean.
+• Stain Resistant: Non-porous and simple to maintain.

-• UV-Resistant: Great for outdoor kitchens and sunny interiors.
+• UV Resistant: Ideal for outdoor kitchens and bright interiors.

-• Limited Edge Styles: Fewer profiles than granite or quartz.
+• Limited Edge Profiles: Fewer custom shapes than granite or quartz.

 Why They’re Gaining Popularity

-Homeowners in Ontario are turning to porcelain for its European aesthetic, eco-friendly composition, and modern appeal.
-Designers love it for consistent patterning across backsplashes, waterfall islands, and even cladding.
+Homeowners in Ontario are turning to this porcelain material for its modern European aesthetic and eco-friendly composition.
+Designers love how it provides pattern consistency across backsplashes, waterfall islands, and full-height walls.
+In addition, its low maintenance makes it ideal for busy households.

 FeaturePorcelainQuartz